Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-• Is the space under the floor covered in insulation and is there a ground water barrier in place?
+• Does the subfloor space well-insulated?
+Is there a ground water barrier in place?

-• Do you think the heating system has sufficient capacity?
+• Do you think the heating system has enough capacity?

 • Does the house have adequate ventilation?
 This includes extractor fans?